hungweihuang/hungweihuang.github.io/index.md

 [Amazon Strategic Alternatives - Marketing Strategies](/pdf/Amazon Strategic Alternatives.pdf)

-Proposed 3 strategic alternatives for Amazon to compete with their direct and indirect competitors in the market.
+As part of the complete course project, the file featured is my individual contribution.
+3 strategic alternatives were proposed for Amazon to compete with their direct and indirect competitors in the market.
 Each strategic alternative includes pros and cons, as well as the short-term and long-term impact on Amazon's business.
 Associated with each strategic alternative, Chain Ration Method was used to conduct a 3-year revenue forecast, based on the predefined assumptions.

 _Marketing Strategies & Technique Covered:_
 1. Strategic Withdrawal Strategy